 Complex mental health illnesses, such as obsessive-compulsive disorder, are often attributed to chemical imbalances in the brain.
 In reality though, the situation is often much more complex than just simply an imbalance.
-While no one knows the exact answer to the question “what is OCD caused by?”, there are specific factors that appear to be present within diagnosed individuals.
+While no one knows the exact answer to the question “what causes OCD in the brain?”, there are specific factors that appear to be present within diagnosed individuals.

 What Is OCD?

 OCD or obsessive compulsive disorder is a mental health disorder characterized by unreasonable fears, thoughts, and obsessions that subsequently lead to compulsive behaviors.
 It is important to keep in mind that OCD symptoms can vary by individual.
 Common symptoms of OCD include repetitive behaviors such as constant hand sanitizing, cleaning, or checking on certain things.
 Individuals with obsessive compulsive disorder are not simply just neat freaks.
 The compulsive behavior affects their daily life and can be completely debilitating.
 Their behavioral patterns are done in a ritualistic fashion.
 If the patterns are interrupted or cannot be done, then the suffering individual will experience extreme distress and anxiety.

 In order to be clinically diagnosed with obsessive compulsive disorder an individual must present obsessions and/or compulsions that are consuming more than one hour per day, cause significant distress, and impair daily living.
 OCD currently affects about 2-3% of United States citizens.
 It is more commonly diagnosed in women and normally begins in childhood, adolescence, or young adulthood.

 As previously stated, mental health professionals are still researching what causes OCD.
 Unfortunately, they do not currently have a complete answer.
 There are specific risk factors that appear to be present in a majority of cases.
 These include brain abnormalities, chemical changes, genetics, and environment.